 They’ve been around a lot longer than you realize

 The Chromebook concept started in 2011 when Google announced that it had built an entire operating system around Google Docs and the Chrome browser.
 The idea was that you could get a whole computer that worked decently without having to pay a king’s ransom for a Microsoft Windows license.

+Chromebooks weren’t really a runaway success, though.
+For most of the last decade, they were certified failures.
 Back in the early days of 2014 I was already calling the Chromebook dead on arrival, saying that any sales figures reported by hardware manufacturers were due to “palettes of unsold Chromebooks.”
 In other words, retailers may have been buying them but they weren’t selling them.

 The big reason Chromebooks were invented in the first place was that Microsoft was charging up to $129 per computer just for the operating system.
 This made a cheap laptop basically impossible.
 Well, Microsoft sharpened up.
 They started with the “Starter Edition,” a crippled version of Windows 7 that they gave to manufacturers for free, and then proceeded to give away Windows 8 licenses to pretty much anyone who made a device with a screen smaller than eleven inches.
+They created “Windows 10 S,” which makes administering these devices easier.
+Recently, they’ve been developing a cloud-based version of Windows that should compete very well with Chromebooks.
 Microsoft is a big company and they proved they’re willing to take a loss in order to crush the competition.

 And most of all…